PamixSun/pamixsun.github.io/_posts/2015-8-31-roc-analysis-tool-with-delongs-method.markdown

 ### Introduction of the ROC analysis tool

-Furthur more, I have published a UI tool for ROC analysis in my github page, you can download the sourse code here.
+Furthur more, I have published a UI tool for ROC analysis in my github page, you can download the sourse codes here.

+To analysis your own data, you should firstly move your experiment results, saved as a **.mat** file in certain format, into the same dirrectory of the source codes of this tool.
+Then run the **DeLongUserInterface** function, and you will see you file is listed in the "Selected File" pop-up menu.
+Select your file, and click the "Update Data" button below, several ROC curves will be drawn according to you data.
+Now chose the two ratings that you would like to analysis in "Rating 1" and "Rating 2" and push the "Analysis" button, you will see the statistical results.
+Note that all these results are calculated by DeLong's formulas with the fast implementation given by Sun and Xu.

+If the color of the text in the push button is red, that means the results shown in the interface is not consistent with the options you chose in the pop-up menu.
+To fix this problem, all you need to do is just to click the correponding button.

+The variables saved in the **.mat** file is *spsizes* and *ratings*, whose meanings have been mentioned in the subsection *Algorithm 2*.

 ![plot of chunk unnamed-chunk-4](/images/delong/image_1.png)